bearded-avenger/giving-startups/index.md

 ### Why did you make this?
 I got the idea after posting an update on [my startups blog](https://sport-keeper.com/posts/7-january-update).
 In the post I talk about giving away 10% to a non-profit group.
 After talking to my co-founders and getting their excitement, I wanted to put this out there.

+### What's your plans?
+As you can see this is just using a GH page for now to validate the idea.
+I'd like to get a real site up.
+Securing a hosting account is next.
+I'd also love to get some infrastructure in place to accept submissions.
+Some type of logo could be cool too.
+If you can help with any of this please reach out to me on [Twitter](https://twitter.com/nphaskins).